emqx/cloud-docs/en_US/billing/taxation.md

 ## Tax Rates

-We will calculate the tax rate based on your billing address and whether you have filled in your VAT/GST ID.
+We will calculate the taxes based on your billing address and whether you have filled in your VAT/GST ID.
 If you have further questions, please contact us by email cloud-service@emqx.io.